aliyun/aliyun-log-logback-appender/README.md

 # Specify timezone of the field time, default is UTC, optional
 timeZone = UTC
-# Whether to skip recording the Location field, defaults to false, set it true if you want to reduce the decrease of performance
+# Whether to record the Location field, defaults to true, set it false if performance-sensitive
-skipAppendLocation = false
+includeLocation = true
 ```

 ## Sample Code